Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 ABOUT THE BEST LIST

-Yes, many wheels from Zipp, ENVE, Roval, and Bontrager are on this “best” list.
-While we’ve tested wheels from over 20 other well-known and lesser-known brands, you may be wondering why those from these four and only one from a little-known manufacturer like Elitewheels made the list.
+Yes, wheels from just a few brands – Zipp, ENVE, Roval, Bontrager, Reserve, and Elitewheels – are on this “best” list.
+While we’ve tested wheels from over 20 other well-known and lesser-known brands, you may be wondering why those from relatively few.

 While wheelset evaluations are, by their nature, subjective, we use a process that makes each wheelset earn its position based on its merits.